Worsening coronavirus crisis pushes leaders to take new measures

 The stakes are high, and officials are bitterly divided over how to respond in some hard-hit communities.

 On Friday, a state appeals court blocked El Paso County Judge Ricardo Samaniego’s stay-at-home order shuttering nonessential businesses in an area where growing coronavirus cases have packed hospitals to capacity and led local officials to call in mobile morgues.
-County Judge Ricardo Samaniego said the order was necessary to combat a deadly crisis.
+Samaniego said the order was necessary to combat a deadly crisis.

 But the measures ran afoul of Republican Texas Gov. Greg Abbott’s statewide rules.
 State Attorney General Ken Paxton hailed the U.S. Court of Appeals for the 8th Circuit’s decision Friday on Twitter, decrying a “tyrant who thinks he can ignore state law” and vowing not to let “rogue political subdivisions try to kill small businesses and holiday gatherings.”